Sex tourism: Child sex tourism

 UNICEF notes that sexual activity is often seen as a private matter, making communities reluctant to act and intervene in cases of sexual exploitation.
 These attitudes make children far more vulnerable to sexual exploitation.
 Most exploitation of children takes place as a result of their absorption into the adult sex trade where they are exploited by local people and sex tourists.
 The Internet provides an efficient global networking tool for individuals to share information on destinations and procurement.

 In cases involving children, the U.S. has relatively strict domestic laws that hold accountable any American citizen or permanent resident of the U.S. who travels abroad for the purpose of engaging in illicit conduct with a minor.
 As of 2009, sex tourism and human trafficking remain fast-growing industries.

 Regulation

 Regulations and government involvement can be seen to have a positive impact on the community.
 It is argued that, by decriminalising prostitution, a government can protect sex workers under labor laws accessible by workers in other fields.
-For example, in the Netherlands, sex workers have access to unlimited free STD testing.
+For example, in the Netherlands, sex workers have access to unlimited free STI testing.

 The criminalisation of sex-related jobs may be seen to increase workers' vulnerability to HIV by escalating stigma and discernment.
 It is suggested that judgement towards sex workers within the healthcare community acts as a barrier to accessing regular and informed care.